StupidBird-Code/Threat-Intelligence/README.md

 # Threat-Intelligence
-Share Threat Intelligence For you
+Share Threat Intelligence Blogs and IOCs For you

 # Monitor Security Enterprise Blog